 What is a daily huddle (and why is it important?)

-Do your team members have a daily rhythm a daily team huddle?
+Do your team members have a daily rhythm of daily team huddles?
 Or are they so lost in the busy-ness of work that they have no time to talk?
 Of all the meetings that I suggest to clients, the most controversial is always daily huddles (or scrum or daily standup or team huddle).
 They tell me it’s going to disrupt the flow of the day.
 People will be off-site or with a customer.
 There are a hundred reasons why it won’t work.

 I say to them, ‘Trust me – this small change will make a monumental difference to your business.’
 And it does.
 Every time.
 Committing to this single act taking 15 minutes will give your business the momentum it needs for scaling up.